khoslaventures/go-p2pcredit/README.md

 ### Constraints

 - **Users in the network must be able to communicate from different computers**
-- Each user keeps track of their own trustline balances
 - Users must be able to handle multiple peers; there should be only one trustline per peer
 - Before closing a session, a user must settle all outstanding debts on FakeChain (do not worry about outstanding credits)
+- Each user keeps track of their own trustline balances
-- We are looking for a decentralized network, trustlines should not be tracked or stored remotely (i.e. on a server)
+- We are looking for a decentralized network, trustlines should not be tracked or stored remotely (i.e. on a central server) each user's trustline balances should be stored on the computer running the command line interface for that user.
 - One should be able to add new users into the network at will

 Do not worry about writing tests, we are more interested in seeing your